Computing Modular Data for Pointed Fusion Categories: Computing Modular Data in GAP

 We also have the following useful theorem about how $f$ acts on irreducible representations.

 \begin{mycor} The $\beta$-projective representation $(V, \rho)$ will be irreducible if and only if $(V, f(\rho))$ is an irreducible linear representation. \end{mycor}

 Picking a conjugacy class $K$ with chosen element $a$, we construct the group extension $C(a)_{\theta_a}$ using the presentation above.
-Next, the function \texttt{ProjectiveCharacters} finds all $\theta_a$-irreducible characters of $C(a)$ using Corollary \ref{irr:irr:correspondance} and the discussion above it.
+Then, the function \texttt{ProjectiveCharacters} finds all $\theta_a$-irreducible characters of $C(a)$ using Corollary \ref{irr:irr:correspondance} and the discussion above it.

 Next we assemble the list of simple objects, each given as a pair of a conjugacy class and an irreducible projective representation.
 For each simple object we record $4$ pieces of data, the representative element of the conjugacy class, the projective character of the projective representation, the list of elements $[g, a_g]$ mentioned earlier and the dimension of the projective representation.
 For speed purposes, the projective character is stored as a lookup dictionary linking each element of the centralizer to the projective character of that element.